 Did you like to watch the series The Golden Girls in the 80s?
 I was a big fan of those ladies.
 They knew how to have fun!
 Today I am honored to introduce you to The Real Golden Girl, Kimberly Frick.
 On her blog, she shares her love and passion for everything beautiful that adds fun and excitement to lives like travel, fashion, home, and much more.
-Her style is very eclectic.
+She has eclectic style.
 Sounds familiar for a Golden Girl, doesn’t it? 😉

-Carrie Carlson is the blogger at A Stylish Fit.
-She faces Texas’ weather moods in a classic fitted style with casual pieces in the mix.
-She strives to always look lovely and shares how to look lovely with her readers.
+Carrie Carlson faces Texas’ weather moods in a classic fitted style with casual pieces in the mix.
+She shares how to look lovely with her readers.
 For her “looking lovely” means to create outfits that appeal to the on-viewers and give them a pleasing, highly satisfying experience.
 For example, wearing color on a gray rainy day when every one wears gray.
-On such days, everyone’s eyes and minds are desperate for something else than gray.
-When finally seeing a bright color the eye is satisfied, the search was successful, the desperation is pleased and the mood goes up.
-What a difference a lovely outfit can make.

 Sheree Frede aka SheShe

-SheShe is the blogger at She She Show.
-She loves mixing high and low fashion.
+SheShe from She She Show loves mixing high and low fashion.
 Her life is colorful and her world is full of color.
-Floral prints or embroidery are one of signatures as are everything sparkle and shine.
+Floral prints or embroidery are one of her signatures as are everything sparkle and shine.
 No wonder, her other big thing are costume jewelry, especially earrings!
-Besides great outfits and perfectly modeled clothes – did I mention she was a professional model? – she shares cool life stories and her fashion experiences in designing and re-inventing her looks over and over again.
+Besides great outfits and perfectly modeled clothes – Did I mention she was a professional model? – she shares cool life stories and her experiences in re-inventing her looks over and over again.
 Who wants to wear the same outfit twice anyhow?

-Cathy Williams is the blogger at The Middle Page.
-She knows what she likes and wears what she likes.
+Cathy Williams from The Middle Page knows and wears what she likes.
 She is a perfect example that confidence in your guts and about your look are important ingredients to great style at any age.
-I especially love her seemingly endless ways of a styling a blazer with jeans without ever looking the same.
+I love her seemingly endless ways of a styling a blazer with jeans without ever looking the same.